swaptacular/swpt_accounts/protocol.rst

 lost message, or a complete database loss on the client's side.

-.. [#demurrage] Note that for accounts that have a negative interest rate, the amount secured for the transfer will b gradually consumed by the accumulated negative interest.
+.. [#demurrage] Note that for accounts that have a negative interest rate, the amount secured for the transfer will be gradually consumed by the accumulated negative interest.
 Therefore, a prepared transfer SHOULD NOT be allowed to commit, if the committed amount exceeds the remaining amount.
 This precaution is necessary in order to prevent a